tomasilluminati/FuzzX/README.md

    - `-d` or `--delay`: Delay between requests (in seconds).
 Introduces a delay between requests to avoid overloading the server.
 Recommended use it with `-t 1` (Optional).
    - `-ch`: Allows users to define and include personalized HTTP headers in their requests, enabling tailored requests for specific requirements like authentication and content negotiation (Optional).
    - `--auth`: Enables providing authentication credentials to the server for accessing protected resources [Separated by (,) ] (Optional).
-   - `--redirect`: Allow or disallow redirections.
-If set, the program will follow redirections when encountered (Optional).
+   - `--xredirect`: Disallow redirections.
+If set, the program will not follow redirects when it finds them (optional).

    - `--timeout`: Set a timeout in seconds for HTTP requests in seconds.
 This parameter allows you to specify a maximum waiting time for receiving a response before considering the request timed out (Optional).